Orange-Cyberdefense/GOAD/README.md

 #### Virtualbox

-- **virtualbox** actually the vms are provided to be run on virtualbox so you need a working virtualbox environement on your computer
+- **virtualbox** actually the vms are provided to be run on virtualbox so you need a working virtualbox environment on your computer

 #### Vagrant
 - **vagrant** from their official site [vagrant](https://www.vagrantup.com/downloads).
-The version you can install through your favourite package manager (apt, yum, ...) is probably not the latest one.
+The version you can install through your favorite package manager (apt, yum, ...) is probably not the latest one.
 - Install vagrant plugin vbguest: `vagrant plugin install vagrant-vbguest` (not needed anymore)

 - Vagrant install with hashicorp repository example :